ali934h/store-app_react/README.md

 - Category Filtering: Filter products by categories.
 - Shopping Cart: Add and manage products in the shopping cart.
 - Checkout Process: Review and finalize your order.
-- Responsive UI: Utilizes Tailwind CSS and Flowbite for a responsive and modern user interface.
+- Responsive UI: Utilizes Tailwind CSS for a responsive and modern user interface.

 ## Getting Started